How a Whole-Home Water Treatment System Can Help With Your Spring Cleaning

 - Soft water: Soft water in small doses is fine for plants.
 The reason we don't recommend it long-term is that the sodium chloride in soft water can cause a gradual sodium buildup in garden soil.
 This could lead to plant growth problems.

 - Hard water: It's okay to water most plants with hard water.
 However, be mindful of diverse or delicate plant life.
 If you use hard water on your plants, keep an eye out for damage caused by alkaline water or high levels of minerals.

 - RO-filtered water: RO-filtered water is ideal for outdoor gardens.
 It allows precise control of the nutrient flow, so you can better care for delicate plant life.

 Want soft water in your home but not in your garden?
 No problem.
-Your local Culligan Man can easily create a bypass for outdoor spigots, so you’ll only get soft water where you want it.
+Your local Culligan Water expert can easily create a bypass for outdoor spigots, so you'll only get soft water where you want it.